reasonml/reason-react/docs/jsx.md

 React.createElement('div', undefined)
 ```

 **Note that `ReactDOMRe.createElement` is intended for internal use by the JSX transform**.
-For escape-hatch scenarios, use `ReasonReact.createDomElement` instead, as outlined in the [children section](children.md).
+For escape-hatch scenarios, use `React.createDomElement` instead, as outlined in the [children section](children.md).

 ## Capitalized